-- 14.Confirm that the liquid waste level in the waste bottle matches the level indicated in the software.
-The waste bottle status has three states: green indicates that the bottle has enough space for another run; yellow indicates that the bottle is nearly full, but the run can be started; red indicates that the bottle needs to be emptied before starting the run. - 15.Place the tip chute on the worktable so that the chute is over the tip disposal box.
-Ensure that the tip chute is open and unblocked.
-Remove the UV protective cap from the tip chute.
-Ensure that the tip disposal box is empty and that the opening is aligned with the tip chute. - 16.Prepare the vacuum chamber as shown in Figure 1 on page 20.
-This assembly is also described in the QIAcube HT User Manual.
+- Place the tip discard chute on the worktable so that the chute is over the tip disposal box.
+Ensure that the tip discard chute is open and unblocked.
+Remove the UV protective cap from the tip chute. - Ensure that the tip disposal box is empty and that the opening is aligned with the tip discard chute. - 2.
+Switch on the instrument.
+The switch is located at the back of the instrument, on the lower left - 3.
+Launch the QIAcube HT Software.